open-mar/iostudio-modules/Wiki/Home.md

 The configuration data can be loaded by the application [ioStudio Basic](https://www.iostudiotech.com/iostudio-basic).

 Here are som Shapes that is used in the applications: [OpenBridge Shapes >>](../Configuration/Shapes/Shapes.md)

+Here are som Icons that is used in the applications: [ioStudio Icons >>](../Configuration/Icons/Icons.md)